 The Legend of Zelda: Skyward Sword HD fixes many things people didn't like about the original Wii game and turned it into something great.
 Motion controls are now optional, you can skip cutscenes, and many other parts of the game have been streamlined to help you get to gameplay faster.
 Play to learn about the origins of the Master Sword along with what started the eternal struggle that connects Zelda, Link, and Ganon to each other.

 Anyone looking for a classical Zelda game will absolutely love The Legend of Zelda: Link's Awakening.
-It's a remake of one of the quirkiest and most playful Zelda games in the franchise.
+It's a remake of one of the franchise's quirkiest and most playful Zelda games.
 Plus, that top-down view combined with the cartoony art style does such a good job of paying homage to the original.
 You'll find yourself diving from one dungeon to another, eagerly figuring out puzzles and uncovering the mystery of the Wind Fish Egg.

 I don't know about you, but I'm desperate for Breath of the Wild 2 to come out.
 If you feel the same, you should definitely check out Hyrule Warriors: Age of Calamity.
 It's a hack and slash rather than your traditional puzzle adventure.
 However, it allows players to see interactions between Breath of the Wild characters.
 You even get to play as Mipha, Urbosa, Zelda, Revali, and Daruk.
 Not to mention that baby Prince Sidon also makes an appearance.